This is an interactive version of a real homemade synthesizer. Each note on the keyboard was recorded separately

 3 complementary colours to show inverted pairs of notes e.g: 5th-red, 4th-green.

 Here are 6 fundamental intervals paired up with 6 points on the colour wheel.
-Of course the associations are subjective, and in the right context they can be made to behave in the opposite way, but I think is it a good starting point.
+Of course the associations are subjective, and in the right context they can be made to behave in the opposite way, (yes it's possible to write a sad song using the major scale) but I think is it a good starting point.

 Orange for M3rd warmest colour for the most important major interval